SoftwareAG/c8y-docs/src/render/guides/concepts/applications/microservices.html.md

 For a microservice to be available it has to be deployed at the Cumulocity platform.
 This is done by uploading a zip file with the microservice package.
 A user cannot directly push to the docker registry.

-For further information on deploying microservices to Cumulocity, refer to [Administration > Managing applications](/guides/users-guide/administration#applications) in the User`s Guide.
+For further information on deploying microservices to Cumulocity, refer to [Administration > Managing applications](/guides/users-guide/administration#applications) in the User guide.

 The microservice package must contain the manifest file and docker image of the microservice.

-Refer to [Microservice manifest reference](/guides/reference/microservice-manifest) in the Reference Guide for details on how to create a manifest file with applicable settings.
+Refer to [Microservice manifest reference](/guides/reference/microservice-manifest) in the Reference guide for details on how to create a manifest file with applicable settings.

 Refer to [Packaging](#packaging) above for details on how to prepare and deploy the microservice package.